 How Much LUS Brands Styling Lotion to Use for Fine Curly Hair?

-After Two Months of using Just LUS Brands…
+After Two Years of using Just LUS Brands for my Fine Curly Hair…

 I also find I can mix and match products, and not be so obsessed with CGM-approved ingredients.
-I use LUS Brands with styling products from Ouidad, Oribe, Hair Biology, and Saints & Sinners no problem.
+I use LUS Brands with styling products from Ouidad, Oribe, R+Co, and Redken no problem.

 How LUS Brands is Different